datengaertnerei/test-data-service/README.md

 It is a Spring Boot application.
 You can just start it and during the first start you will see the generated admin password in the log:

 ```
-using generated password for admin account:
+using generated password for admin account: <xxx>
 ```

 You have to keep that in your password vault.
 It will not show again.
 Currently you can only reset it by removing it from the embedded H2 database manually.